 You can read the Federal Register article here for further information and to fact check me.
 Please understand, this is fresh and I am still learning about it myself.

 Get Professional Diagnosis, Installation and Repair on Variable Speed Pumps from The Pool Boys in League City

 Remember, everything we just went over is null and void if the Variable Speed Pump is not properly installed and programmed.

 We see it all of the time, a customer was sold a VS Pump because they wanted to save money but it was never programmed to their pool - so they saved no money and the pump failed, just out of warranty.
 Always use a reputable pool company such as The Pool Boys that are factory trained, licensed and insured to install pool equipment in the State of Texas.

 And don’t forget, July 19, 2021 is the date that Variable Speed Pumps become the new standard.
 This is called the “Energy Conservation Standards for Dedicated-Purpose Pool Pumps.”

-If you are looking to upgrade your current pool pump, or want a professional opinion on any of your pool equipment, give us a call at 832-473-5715 to set up an appointment, or visit our Contact page to send us a message.
+If you are looking to upgrade your current pool pump, or want a professional opinion on any of your pool equipment, give us a call at 832-473-5715 or submit a request for a Service Call online.